 What I noticed right away:

-- The product catalog and prices completely changed.
+- The product catalog and prices have completely changed.

 - My Prime shipping perks updated instantly.